kestal/univers/Magic/The Schools of Magic.md

 There are two types of sources of power: generic or specific.
 Generic sources allow the caster to perform any kind of magic, while specific sources allow the caster to perform only in a specific school.
 The specifics sources of power can be seen as bridges that only open certain doors to the praeter.

 Eventually, the caster can perform any kind of magic when using no source of power.
 It's exactly like if he used a generic source of power.

+Lets imagine casting a fireball with this approach.
+First you would need some fuel, lets take a little wood stick.
+Then you will have to use the firebending (or lightbending) to set it on fire and eventually the telekinesis to throw it.